katie-and-matan/film-canon-visualized/README.md

 ## Overview

-This project visualizes data from 4,850 films across 8 polling years, exploring how critical opinion has evolved over 70 years of cinema history.
+This project visualizes data from 4,850 films across 8 polling decades, exploring how critical opinion has evolved over 70 years of cinema history.

 ## Tech Stack